-Ultimately one of the most important from a task based standpoint if the integration of all apps and actions.
-When you do things in WP7, the back button flits from action to action regardless of app.
+Ultimately one of the most important from a task-based standpoint is the integration of all apps and actions.
+When you do things in WP7, the back button flits from action to action regardless of the app.
 It is seamless, there are no screen flips or aesthetic calisthenics.
 You just move back and forth between your actions, not between perceptible apps.
-In IOS, you are often even asked whether you want to go to another app and frankly, in many cases, should a user care.
+In IOS, you are often even asked whether you want to go to another app and frankly, in many cases, should a user care?
 This aspect of Mango is very un iOS, but it is how a user actually works and I am a fan.

-Having all my contact touch points in one place is pure sensibility and this was so seamless it was scary.
-All my messaging was combined in the message App after I entered account info.
+Having all my contact touchpoints in one place is pure sensibility and this was so seamless it was scary.
+All my messaging was combined in the message App after I entered the account info.
 Apple talks of it and FaceTime was added to SMS, but Apple in this instance has controlled the interface and the interaction to the determent of the user.
-Apple designers decide who gets permission to play so no Skype, Facebook, Google or IM chats integrated in messaging.
+Apple designers decide who gets permission to play so no Skype, Facebook, Google or IM chats integrated into messaging.
 Not so Mango and it is very sweet and makes perfect user sense.

 The Nokia Apps that are included under Windows Phone are intriguing.
-Maps, Drive and Transport all show great promised and I am intrigued by their potential.
-Transport will be come richer over time and I can see the direction its going — it is still rather limited in most localities I sense, but it is evolving.
+Maps, Drive, and Transport all show great promise and I am intrigued by their potential.
+Transport will become richer over time and I can see the direction it’s going – it is still rather limited in most localities I sense, but it is evolving.

 Where I have problems with Windows Phone 7.5 on the Nokia Lumia 800